Brady signs extension, frees salary cap space for Buccaneers

-Brady posted a picture of himself on Twitter, signing the extension Friday with the message: ”In pursuit of 8 … LFG(at) Buccaneers we’re keeping the band together.”
+Brady posted a picture of himself on Twitter, signing the extension Friday with the message: “In pursuit of 8 … LFG@ Buccaneers we’re keeping the band together.”

 The extension confirmed by the team frees about $19 million in salary cap space, a move that improves Tampa Bay’s chances of returning as much of its championship roster as possible for 2021.